Themes in Your Spiritual Autobiography

 Look for Themes Within Your Story

 Creative expression has power—power to help us find hope as we wait in life’s most challenging places and spaces.
 It can give us peace and hope no matter how hard our present place in time and space may seem.
 By sharing the challenges of your own journey, you can encourage others.
 Everyone’s story is different and has the unique ability to be a source hope for others.
 This site is all about releasing that hope.
 At Journey on Canvas, you will find suggestions to join me on a hope sharing journey.
 I will share through words and images.
 I will share things I have painted, written, tried, or considered.
 Regardless of how I share my story, you will find hope to help you on your journey.
-Join me in finding ways to share and release the power of your story.
+Join me in finding ways to share and release the power of your story though creative process, experiencing the spiritual benefits of artistic exploration, and finding hope through sharing what unfolds.

 Sharing My Journey